-You’ve worked hard and achieved a lot in your first few years of college, and now you only have one item on your checklist left prior to taking the notoriously difficult Law School Admission Test (LSAT): choose the best LSAT tutor.
+You’ve worked hard and achieved a lot in your first few years of college, and now you only have one item on your checklist left prior to taking the notoriously difficult Law School Admission Test (LSAT): choosing the best LSAT tutor.

 Let’s survey the top LSAT tutoring services to help you make the wisest choice with your hard-earned money.